Hippocratic Oath (Star Trek: Deep Space Nine)

 "Hippocratic Oath" is the 76th episode of the syndicated American science fiction television series Star Trek: Deep Space Nine.
-It is the third episode of the fourth season and is directed by castmember René Auberjonois (Constable Odo).
+It is the fourth episode of the fourth season and is directed by castmember René Auberjonois (Constable Odo).

 Set in the 24th century, the series follows the adventures on Deep Space Nine, a space station located near a stable wormhole between the Alpha and Gamma quadrants of the Milky Way Galaxy.
 The Gamma Quadrant is home to the Dominion, a hostile empire that maintains control through its genetically engineered soldiers, the Jem'Hadar.
 In this episode, which explores the interaction between medical ethics and the duty of a soldier, Dr. Julian Bashir and Chief Miles O'Brien are captured by rogue Jem'Hadar.